 The Automotive Department endorses ASE Certification.
 All members of the Automotive Faculty are ASE Certified Automobile Technicians.
-The Department also offers a student chapter of SAE.

 The objectives of the Bachelor program, which build upon those of the Associate Degree, are to provide advancedlevel education for management employment by combining practical, technical and academic experience for career progression.